hemjay07/clinicalguard/README.md

 # ClinicalGuard

-An open-source clinical AI evaluation framework built on real treatment guidelines.
+An open-source clinical AI evaluation framework with a pluggable adapter pattern for any treatment guideline.
+NSTG 2022 (251 conditions) is the first adapter.
 Phase 1 and Phase 2 complete.

 ## What it is

 ClinicalGuard evaluates clinical AI systems against structured medical guidelines.
-It ships with the Nigerian Standard Treatment Guidelines (NSTG 2022, 251 conditions) as the first dataset and is designed to support additional guideline datasets through a pluggable adapter pattern.
+It is designed to support any treatment guideline through a pluggable adapter pattern.
+NSTG 2022 (251 conditions) is the first adapter dataset.

 It operates in two modes: